bakhsh20/pythonBeautifulSoup/README.md

 # pythonBeautifulSoup

-This is to highlight a new change from daniel bakhshandeh
+This program takes user input and saves data to JSON file by running the ouline.py file.